Self-Observation Will Take You Farther Than Anything in Igbo Spirituality

 A ritual that opens doors for one individual may invite resistance into another’s life.

-Igbo spirituality understands that spiritual energy is not neutral; it interacts with your personal constitution (this is also why we have ‘Omenani’ which is different cultural contexts that apply to different Igbo communities).
+Igbo spirituality understands that spiritual energy interacts with your personal constitution.
+This is also why we have ‘Omenani’ which are different cultural contexts that apply to different Igbo communities.

 When you generalize spiritual practices without observing how your body, mind, and life respond, you risk moving against your own destiny.